ashokdelphia/bliki/docs/mysql/choose-something-else.md

 # Do Not Pass This Way Again

+!!! warning
+    I wrote this article in 2013, in what amounts to a fit of pique, and never revisited it.
+Much of this information is outdated, and you rely on it at your own risk.
+I restored it at the request of [a reader](https://github.com/grimoire-ca/bliki/pull/2).

+    The tone and structure of this article also reflects an angrier and much less understanding person than the one I try to be today.
+Don't let my anger be your cudgel.

 Considering MySQL?
 Use something else.
 Already on MySQL?
 Migrate.
 For every successful project built on MySQL, you could uncover a history of time wasted mitigating MySQL's inadequacies, masked by a hard-won, but meaningless, sense